-A. Attendance and duty

-1. Students are expected to be present and properly attired on all weekdays from 8:00 a.m. to 5:00 p.m. or until casework is complete.
+- A. Attendance and duty - 1.
+Students are expected to be present and properly attired on all weekdays from 8:00 a.m. to 5:00 p.m. or until casework is complete.
 Earlier attendance is frequently required to ensure cases are appropriately assessed before hospital receiving commences.
 Appropriate footwear is essential and students should wear coveralls.
 Sleeveless shirts and baseball caps are not appropriate.
 Fingernails should be clipped short and jewelry removed.
 False nails are not acceptable on this rotation.
 You should be prepared to perform a per rectum examination on any day, and nails that are not clipped will result in you being unable to take part in this exercise.
-Clothing and personal appearance are not only important for the impression we have on our clients, but also for safely performing procedures on client and teaching animals as well as avoiding loss of valuable items.

-- 2. Treatments must be completed and charts filled in before 8:00 a.m., unless otherwise instructed.
+Clothing and personal appearance are not only important for the impression we have on our clients, but also for safely performing procedures on client and teaching animals as well as avoiding loss of valuable personal items. - 2.
+Treatments must be completed and charts filled in before 8:00 a.m., unless otherwise instructed.
 All treatment sheets must be prepared by rounds the night before, and signed by a clinician PRIOR to any treatments being performed. - 3.
 Night care, if necessary for cases requiring close and constant observation such as critically ill foals, may be assigned to students on the service on a rotating basis.
 This is rare. - 4.
-After hours will consist of one student scheduled from 5pm to 10pm each night.
-This may be either a Medicine or a Surgery student.
-The emergency student(s) will relieve the 5-10pm student at 10 pm on weeknights and at 8 pm on weekends.
-In addition, one primary and one secondary Back-Up student will be scheduled.
-If needed due to high hospitalized caseloads, or emergency cases presenting to the clinic, the primary back up student will be called in to help.
-If further help is needed, the second back up will be called in.
-Back up students are scheduled from 5 pm to 8 am.
+After hours scheduling is arranged by Garland Burdock (head technician) and involves the emergency rotation students in combination with the medicine and surgery rotation students into shifts.
+Students will be scheduled for primary or back up duty and called upon as needed based on number and type of emergencies presenting afterhours.
 The large animal hospital is frequently busy after hours, and back up students should be prepared for the fact that they are often called in.
 If you have been in the clinic overnight, please notify your clinician the following day.
-If deemed appropriate and if it will not compromise patient care, you will be sent home for self-care; however, this cannot happen if clinicians are unaware that you were present overnight.

-- B. Equipment to be carried

-- 1. Vocera

-- 2. Stethoscope

-- 3. Watch with a second hand or digital equivalent

-- 4. Thermometer
+If deemed appropriate and if it will not compromise patient care, you will be sent home for self-care; however, this cannot happen if clinicians are unaware that you were present overnight. - B. Equipment to be carried - 1.
+Vocera - 2.
+Stethoscope - 3.
+Watch with a second hand or digital equivalent - 4.
+Thermometer

-- 5. Penlight or some other light source
+- 5. Bright light source (LED preferred)

-- 6. Scissors (bandage \pm suture scissors)
+- 6. Scissors (bandage ± suture scissors)

 - 7. A cell phone should be carried after hours for safety reasons

 - C. Records